geometalab/GhostAR/README.md

 The last step is to build the APK onto your phone.
 First connect your phone with a USB to your PC.
-Then you have open the build settings (Ctrl + Shift + B) and select "Android" as your platform and also select all scenes in the build.
+Then you have open the build settings (Ctrl + Shift + B) and select _Android_ as your platform and also select all scenes in the build.

 ![](https://md.coredump.ch/uploads/upload_b14e80f74558ab1856433d657a903111.png)

 _Figure 4_

-Now open the "Player Settings..." (on the bottom left in figure 3) and make sure that under "Other Settings -> Identifaction" the prerequistes aren't higher than your phone specifications.
+Now open the _Player Settings..._ (on the bottom left in figure 3) and make sure that under _Other Settings_ -> _Identifaction_ the prerequistes aren't higher than your phone specifications.
-Also verify if under "XR Settings" the box "Vuforia Augmented Reality Support" is checked.
+Also verify if under _XR Settings_ the box _Vuforia Augmented Reality Support_ is checked.

-On your phone you have to activate the developer options and enable "USB debugging".
+On your phone you have to activate the developer options and enable _USB debugging_.
 Otherwise your phone is not able to build the app.

-If you made sure everything is in order, you can press the button "Build and Run".
+If you made sure everything is in order, you can press the button _Build and Run_.

 **Software made with love by Geometa Lab HSR for HSR Informatik (Computer Science).**